sarika002/Nodejs-Project/README.md

 communication required for real time chat application.***

 ## features of the Application
-   -It is scalable
+   - It is scalable
-   -It is responsive
+   - It is responsive
-   -It is event driven
+   - It is event driven